 Burial Insurance vs Final Expense Insurance

-In other words, if you get a whole life policy focused on paying burial, then you bought burial life insurance versus a whole life policy focused on paying all your final expenses, including burial, then you just bought final expense life insurance.
+In other words, if you get a whole life policy focused on paying burial costs, then you bought burial life insurance versus a whole life policy focused on paying all your final expenses, including burial, then you just bought final expense life insurance.

 Guaranteed Acceptance Life Insurance With No Waiting Period